Yamakaky/joy/README.md

 # joy

-Suite of tools and libraries for interactions with the Nintendo Switch controllers.
+Suite of tools and libraries for interactions with Nintendo Switch and DualShock 4 controllers.

 ## External dependencies